kpd19/CDVSealion/README.md

 # Hexagonal plotting
 This function allows you to plot your data as a hexagonal grid.
-The list of arguments inclues -`int.mat`   takes the dog matrix at a single time -`peri.mat`   takes the sea lion matrix at a single time -`coords`   takes a matrix of coordinates for the cells in a hexgrid -`NA.cells`   takes a vector of cells that NA-ize the square matrix into a hexagon
+The list of arguments inclues -int.mat   takes the dog matrix at a single time -`peri.mat`   takes the sea lion matrix at a single time -`coords`   takes a matrix of coordinates for the cells in a hexgrid -`NA.cells`   takes a vector of cells that NA-ize the square matrix into a hexagon